 Want to try your hand in playing instruments from around the globe?

 The experience gallery is specifically made for guests to interact and play instruments from various regions of the world that most have never been able to touch, feel, or play before.
-This area is especially a hit for those with kids or anyone who may enjoy trying out a new instrument.

 Address: 4725 E Mayo Blvd, Phoenix, AZ 85050

-This article is contributed by Marquita from Marquitas Travels
+Contributed by Marquita from Marquitas Travels

 16. Spend your afternoon at Phoenix Art Museum